 If you look closely then you will see colored lights among the dinosaurs.
-When we visited it was still to bright and those lights were off.
+When we visited it was still too bright and those lights were off.
 But I guess that later in the evening they turn them on.
 So visiting later in the evening could be an interesting experience.

 After about 300 meters we reached a covered complex.
 This complex had a food stand, toys (for sale) stand, tables with colors and booklets for children and several other small attractions.
 One of them was photographing children on top of different creatures.
-Photography was at additional cost (as you can see in the photo below), but maybe because we visited at the middle of the week there was no photographer there.
+Photography was at an additional cost (as you can see in the photo below), but maybe because we visited at the middle of the week there was no photographer there.
 Thus most people simply photographed their children with phones.

 Ice Age Exhibition

 And that’s it.
 Going through the whole exhibition (not including the movie) took us about an hour.
 And this hour also includes a 10-15 minute food break.
-From this point we started to make our way back.
+From this point, we started to make our way back.
 Through the dinosaurs and toward the exit.

-Have you visited Ice Age and Dinosaurs exhibition?
+Have you visited the Ice Age and Dinosaurs exhibition?
 Tell us about your experience in the comments below.